The Insider Guide To Living In Malaga As An Expat

 Driving in Málaga

 Malaga is a busy city.
-The city centre is almost always heavy with traffic.
-If you can avoid driving through the centre at 8.30-9.30 am 1.30-3 pm and 7-9 pm.
+The city center is almost always heavy with traffic.
+If you can, avoid driving through the center at 8.30-9.30 am, 1.30-3 pm and 7-9 pm.

 Finding where to park can also be challenging.
-You can almost always find a space in the public car parks in the city centre, but they are not cheap.
-If you need parking for less than 2 hours look for blue zone parking, it is a bit cheaper.
+You can almost always find a space in the public car parks in the city center, but they are not cheap.
+If you need parking for less than 2 hours, look for blue zone parking, it is a bit cheaper.

 The best areas to live in Málaga